|« PreviousNext »|

 specify filters to apply to the results to refine the values returned to you, after

 the scan has finished.
-Amazon DynamoDB puts a 1 MB limit on the scan (the limit applies before
+DynamoDB puts a 1 MB limit on the scan (the limit applies before

 the results are filtered).
 A